-|December Charlotte Market Update|
+|May Charlotte Market Update|

 Stats from Charlotte Regional Realtor Association

-Based on information from the Carolina Multiple Listing Services, Inc. for the month of December 2017 & 2018 for the entire Carolina MLS area.
+Based on information from the Carolina Multiple Listing Services, Inc. for the month of April 2018 & 2019 for the entire Carolina MLS area.